shernaliu/cz4041-machine-learning/README.md

 | LightGBM Raw | 0.31443 | 0.31041 | 532 |
 | Custom Model | 0.36969 | 0.36742 | 2751 |

-All the final predictions .csv file can be found in the `code/output_models`.
+All the final prediction .csv files can be found in the `code/output_models`.

 ## Video Presentation
 The YouTube presentation video link can be found at [here](https://youtu.be/AiheoHESNiw).